How to get to Vivid Sydney

 Sydney Metro

-Sydney Metro services are high-frequency, driverless trains running between Tallawong Station and Chatswood Station, providing an easy connection between Sydney’s Hills District and North Shore.
+Sydney Metro services are high-frequency trains running between Tallawong Station and Chatswood Station, providing an easy connection between Sydney’s Hills District and North Shore.

 Services start from the early morning running every 10 minutes until late.
 If you’re heading to the city, change at Epping to connect with frequent Sydney Trains services to the city.